xcloudx12345/werewolf/README.md

 **The Villagers:**

 Fraught with fear of the unseen enemy, the Villagers must work together to determine the truth and
-    eliminate the threat to Fougères.
+    eliminate the threat to Ferns.
 The task before them will not be easy, but a certain few have learnt some tricks over the years that
     may turn out rather useful.